Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 **`dpdl_stack_obj_get(..)`**

-Variables that are pushed on the dpdl stack are passed as parameters to the embedded code, and can also be embedded directly in the code as placeholder, see **`{{var_name}}`**.
+Variables that are pushed on the dpdl stack are passed as parameters to the embedded code.

+Variables can also be embedded directly in the code as placeholder, see **`{{var_name}}`**.
 In the latter case the variables are replaced with the actual values before code compilation and execution.

 Example:
 ```python